yene/Spotify-Video/README.md

 * On github create a new release with the same version (and add a v in front like v2.0)

 # Notes on interaction with Shazam
 Shazam does not publish the current song to notification.
-Report this to the devs.
+Report this to the devs. -> send bug report

 # Notes on interaction with iTunes
+iTunes does not publish the current "Playback Position" when the song gets paused/played. -> send bug report

 # Notes on interaction with Spotify
 * Only sends notification when sound changes, play, pause.